anshali15634/-Software-Enhancement-and-Refactoring-of-a-Classic-Brick-Breaker-Game/README.md

    **How the problem was solved:**
      - There is game progress saved only if the save.mdd file exists.
 Therefore, I altered the setOnAction function for the load button to check if the save.mdd file exists.
-If it does, the file is read to resume that game, else the label "No previous games saved :<" appears.
+If it does, the file is read to resume that game, else the label "No previous games saved :<" appears. [lines 133-144, Controller class]

 5. **Labels keep freezing on screen.**